woumjai/Assignment01_4-Koma/README.md

 My process began with research on yonkoma’s structure, which helped me refine the narrative flow.
 I then created traditional sketches for the characters and composition, ensuring a strong foundation before incorporating AI.
 For dialogue, I used ChatGPT to iterate different conversation options that aligned with my theme of basic common sense.
 Additionally, I generated an AI image for one of the panels, intentionally engaging with its flaws.
 Interestingly, I had to prompt the AI to add extra fingers or wave its hand, as it often tried to obscure anatomical mistakes.
 By forcing these errors into the spotlight, I underscored the absurdity of AI-generated art and its limitations.

-Ultimately, this project successfully reflected my vision by using manga to critique AI’s role in artistic authorship.
+Ultimately, this project successfully reflected my vision by using manga to critique "human" interaction with ai.
 If expanded, I would push the outlandishness further or explore deeper narratives challenging AI’s creative legitimacy.

 [![ChatGPT](images/chatGPT_prompt.png)](https://github.com/woumjai/Assignment01_4-Koma/blob/1f636db04657e4b7a585738164f96c2ed560336c/images/chatGPT_prompt.png)